EMERF Liaison with Academia and Students

 Genetic Algorithms (GA) define system design parameters as genes and use an evolutionary approach for optimization.
 This method generates a population of designs which are evaluated in each generation.
 Traditionally, the system evaluation is based either on Magnetic Equivalent Circuits or analytical equations that describe the motor magnetics.
 With the decreased computing costs and advent of distributed computing systems, numerical evaluations based on (Finite Element Analysis) FEA can also be performed.
 With increasing energy costs, efficiency optimization is an important aspect of the design process.
 If the system model gives an inaccurate description of the system behavior, the GA leads to a false optimum.
 Hence it is necessary to study the accuracy of loss models.
 One aspect of core loss models that is peculiar of motors is “vector hysteresis” which has been of interest for a very long time.
 My study presents the trade-offs between using computationally intensive models versus simplified but less accurate Steinmetz equations for the purpose of design optimization.
 Dr. Deshpande received his B.S. and M.S. from the Indian Institute of Technology, Madras and his PhD in Electrical Engineering from Texas A&M University in 2014.

 Where is he Now?
-Dr. Deshpande is a Technical Specialist, Motor Controls at Lucid Motors.
+Dr. Deshpande is a Senior Technical Specialist, Motor Controls at Lucid Motors.

 Notable Differences between Current Source and Voltage Source Excitation